koshish/RCIP/Whitepaper.md

 While these checks build up a "Trust Score" for a news article, the accuracy of validation makes Profile Score for a validator.
 A validator can miss the task or may provide validation which falls either in majority or minority.
 Based on these factors, profile score is maintained for each eligible wallet.
 When cycle rewards are minted, only validators, whose Profile Score is 50% or more, are eligible to receive Utility tokens.

 Cycle Validator's reward = 0.3*\{(Profile Score of a validator)\/(Total Profile Score of that Cycle article wise)}\*Tokens to be minted in that epoch Utility Token<br>
-Eligibility = 1000 Utility token in Liquidity Pool or 0.01 Utility Token Fees; 50% or more Profile Score + Status: Active <br>
+Eligibility = 0.01 Utility Token Fees; More than 50% Profile Score + Status: Active <br>

 If there is no validator wallet in any of the group, the allocated rewards goes to Treasury (grant) wallet to randomly reward community events based on community vote.